Gosh It's ... Bad Manners

 Gosh It's ...
-Bad Manners is the third album by British 2 Tone and ska band Bad Manners from the year 1981 and their most popular and successful album, peaking at number 18 on the UK album chart.
+Bad Manners is the third album by British 2 Tone and ska band Bad Manners from October 1981 and their most popular and successful album, peaking at number 18 on the UK album chart.
 The band had originally formed in 1976 while the members were together at Woodberry Down Comprehensive School, North London.
-They commemorated the 1981 closure of the school on the back sleeve of the album.
+They commemorated the 1980 closure of the school on the back sleeve of the album.